 Intelligent screens outside of each conference room display who is currently using the room, who has an upcoming reservation, for what purpose, and for how long.
 This prevents the common office discourtesies of room sharking, room hogging, unintended meeting interruptions, and other office faux pas.
 Smart conference rooms also record and analyze their usage data, which helps companies understand how employees work best and enables them to better support workers by providing the spaces and utilities they need most.

-A comprehensive meeting management system will even incorporate intelligent visitor management by automating the visitor check in process and providing the directions and support visitors need to find their way to the reserved conference room.
+A comprehensive meeting management system will even incorporate intelligent visitor management by automating the visitor check-in process and providing the directions and support visitors need to find their way to the reserved conference room.

 Smart desks are the siblings of the smart conference room.
 Similar to the intelligent conference room, smart desks are searchable and reservable via an online booking platform.
 This is a must-have for offices with desk sharing, hot desking, and desk hotelling.
 Not only does a smart desk booking system help employees find an open desk for the day, but it keeps track of who has reserved each space, so employees who are in the building can be easily track down colleagues (or not, depending on their privacy mode).

 The modern office is always evolving.
-As new technologies emerge designed to make our lives easier, safer, and more comfortable, it won’t be long until those tools become regular offices fixtures.
+As new technologies emerge designed to make our lives easier, safer, and more comfortable, it won’t be long until those tools become regular office fixtures.
 Can you imagine working in an office without A/C or email?
 We will soon be saying the same about intelligent conference room systems and smart coffee machines.

 Make sure your modern office moves towards becoming a smart office.
 Start by reading our free E-Book on how to optimize your workplace with meeting room analytics.

 Conclusion - navigating the smart office of tomorrow